sidharrth2002/sambal-sos-app/README.md

 [Bendera Putih App](http://sambalsos.com/) is a social welfare platform that supports Malaysians in need by bridging the gap of social inequity.

 Hop on the [app](http://sambalsos.com/)  if:
-- you see a flag when driving or in your neighbourhood and want to report it so someone can help
+- you see someone who needs help when driving or in your neighbourhood and want to report it so someone can help or

-or
 - you're looking to support other fellow Malaysians